junxit/us-congress-bills-111/metadata.md

 - 2009-03-05 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-03-05 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 416 - 0 (Roll no. 99). (text: CR 3/4/2009 H2938)
 - 2009-03-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 416 - 0 (Roll no. 99).(text: CR 3/4/2009 H2938)
+- 2009-03-06 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.